Aniket0201/Chat-Bot/README.md

 Training Script: A training script (train.py) to preprocess data, train the neural network model, and save the trained model.
 Chat Script: A chat script (chat.py) to load the trained model and interact with the user through the command line.
 Flask Web App: A web application (app.py) using Flask to provide an API for the chatbot.

-2. Design Decisions
+Design Decisions

-Intent Classification: The chatbot uses a neural network-based intent classification approach, mapping user inputs to predefined intents.
+Intent Classification: The chatbot uses a neural network-based approach to map user inputs to predefined intents.
 Data Preprocessing: Tokenization and stemming are employed to preprocess user inputs.
 The bag-of-words model is used to represent sentences as fixed-size vectors.
 Model Architecture: A simple multi-layer neural network with one hidden layer is used for intent classification.
 The network uses ReLU activation functions and CrossEntropyLoss for optimization.
 Confidence Threshold: A confidence threshold of 75% is set to ensure the model only responds when it is reasonably confident about the intent.
 Scalability: The Flask web application allows for easy deployment and scalability, enabling the chatbot to be accessed via an API.

-3. Implementation Details
+Implementation Details
 Intents File (intents.json):

 Contains various tags representing different intents.